prinapatel/Judo/README.md

 Part 2:
 Filter the word list to print to screen only those 6 letter words that are concatenations of 2 words also in the original list.

 Done in a python and Java.
-Both take the filename as the only input.
+Both take the filename as the only input. eg.txt is a smaller example test file, words.txt contains actual text but is still fairly small.